 Why You Should Embrace the Twilight of the Debt Bubble Age

-Why You Should Embrace the Twilight of the Debt Bubble Age by MN Gordon – Economic Prison
+Why You Should Embrace the Twilight of the Debt Bubble Age by MN Gordon – Acting-Man

 People are hard to please these days.
 Clients, customers, and cohorts – the whole lot.
 They’re quick to point out your faults and flaws, even if they’re guilty of the same derelictions.

+The age-old art of assigning blame – in this case complemented by firm knowledge of the proper way to prosperity (see lower right corner).
+Jack Lew not only sees the future with perfect clarity these days, he also seems to have spent his time as treasury secretary garnering plenty of “not guilty of anything/ had absolutely nothing to do with it/ innocent as the snow is white/ just a job title, doesn’t mean a thing” points.
+All the bad stuff related to public debt and deficits clearly happened before and/or after him, or in other words, he dindu nuffin’ .
+Similar to the discoverers of the way to prosperity of yore, he does however not only know these days what ought to be done, but also what is going to happen.
+His timing on the former issue may be a bit off, but then again, nobody’s perfect.
+With regard to the latter, he should definitely try his hand at stock market trading given his new-found powers of perfect foresight.
+[PT]

-The recently retired always seem to have the biggest axe to grind.
+The recently retired always seem to have the biggest ax to grind.
 Take Jack Lew, for instance.
-He started off the New Year by sharpening his axe on the grinding wheel of the GOP tax bill.
+He started off the New Year by sharpening his ax on the grinding wheel of the GOP tax bill.
 On Tuesday, he told Bloomberg Radio that the new tax bill will explode the debt and leave people sick and starving.

 The tax bill, without question, is an impractical disaster.
 However, that doesn’t mean it’s abnormal.
 The Trump administration is merely doing what every other administration has done for the last 40 years or more.
 They’re running a deficit as we march onward towards default.